samuell/devbox-python/README.md

 A Vagrant box (Virtualbox or Docker as providers and Ansible provisioning) with a vim-based development environment for python.

+### Note: There are currently problems with the docker version of the script, so please use the virtualbox version until this is solved!

 ## Ingredients

 - [python](http://python.org)